-Step 4a: The ASN/MN-CSE or ADN-AE sends the response message to the IN-CSE if the message in Step 1 is a request;
+Step 4a: The ASN/MN-CSE or ADN-AE sends the response message to the IN-CSE if the message in Step 1 is a request.

-Step 5a: IN-CSE sends response message to the IN-AE if the message in Step 1 is a request;
+Step 5a: IN-CSE sends response message to the IN-AE if the message in Step 1 is a request.

 Case B: if the current time is not in the period of <schedule>, then this indicates the target ASN/MN-CSE's or ADN-AE's current status is unreachable.
 The IN-CSE calculates the next reachable start time based on the <schedule>, and checks if the Operation Execution Time or the Request Expiration Timestamp in the IN-AE request message is earlier than the next reachable start time, or if the Operation Execution Time or Request Expiration Timestamp is not configured in the request.
-If this is the case, then go to Step 3b,
+If this is the case, then go to Step 3b:

 Step 3b: IN-CSE sends error response message to the IN-AE which indicates that the request cannot be delivered to the target ASN/MN-CSE or ADN-AE: